fjames86/cerberus/README.md

 ```

 ## 4. Encryption profiles
+Cerberus supports a set of encryption "profiles", which are implemented by specializing a set of generic functions.
+Currently, it has support for the following: DES-CBC-MD5, DES-CBC-MD4, DES-CBC-CRC, DES3-CBC-SHA1-KD, RC4-HMAC, RC4-HMAC-EXP, AES128-CTS-HMAC-SHA1-KD, AES256-CTS-HMAC-SHA1-KD.

-* The simple ones (DES-CBC-MD5, DES-CBC-MD4 and DES-CBC-CRC) are all implemented and working.
+* The simple DES-based profiles are all implemented and appear to be working, DES-CBC-MD5, DES-CBC-MD4 and DES-CBC-CRC.
-* I have now successfully decryped an RC4-HMAC enc-part of a ticket that was returned from a Windows KDC.
-The RC4-HMAC-EXP is proving somewhat more problematic.
+* The Microsoft profiles, RC4-HMAC and RC4-HMAC-EXP appear to be working correctly.
 * The DES3-CBC-SHA1-KD is implemented, looks like it's working.
-* I have the two AES profiles typed in, but they don't seem to work with the KDC.
-I keep getting various errors back from the KDC.
+* The AES128 and AES256 profiles are working correctly.

 ## 5. Keytab files
 You can load keytab files (as output from other Kerberos implementations, such from ktpass utility) using